Missouri man accused of confining woman faces new charges

 He said law enforcement officers have followed more than 100 leads and spent more than 1,200 hours on the case, but he said the investigation continues.

-Court documents say the child endangerment charge stems from leaving unsecured weapons accessible to the child.
+Court documents say the child endangerment charge stems from leaving unsecured weapons accessible to the child, KSHB-TV reported.

 Thompson declined to comment on whether detectives are investigating the possibility of other possible victims.